Timo-SH/GT-Encoding/README.md

 To use the graphGPS architecture with one of the implemented encodings, select the main file corresponding to the dataset that you want to evaluate.

-Currently available models are: SAN_PE, SignNet_PE, RWPE_PE, RRWP_PE, SPE_PE and BasisNet_PE
+Currently available models are: SAN_PE, SignNet_PE, RWPE_PE, RRWP_PE, SPE_PE and BasisNet_PE.

-The selected encoding and the model architecture can be set in the config file with the parameters GT_dataset.node_encoder_name and GT_gt.layer_type
+The selected encoding and the model architecture can be set in the config file with the parameters GT_dataset.node_encoder_name and GT_gt.layer_type.

 The main files can be simply run using python <dataset>_main.py